Standing MRI-Guided Treatment Yields Better Results

 A scoliosis xray is typically taken every 6-12 months to monitor a curve.
 However, limiting monitoring to only once or twice a year to minimize radiation can allow a scoliosis to rapidly worsen unchecked.
 To solve this problem, we obtain spinal scoliosis MRIs of our patient’s Cobb angle measures every three months.
 Because scoliosis can worsen in a matter of months during a growth spurt, there is a critical need to be able to see the spine and measure the Cobb angle frequently in a growing spine.

 These MRI images are performed in the standing position and out-of-brace in order to measure whether the curve is holding, growing worse, or growing straighter.
 The Cobb angle measure is then plotted on a graph and tracked so that every patient can see, at a glance, the progress of their scoliosis.

 Circumstances may exist whereby a treatment or a patient cannot be tested using standing MRI.
-In such cases, we practice low dose X-ray techniques to minimize exposure to our patients.
-Unlike many facilities, a careful count is kept of total X-ray exposures so that we can assure they are kept to an absolute minimum.
+In such cases, we practice low dose scoliosis xray techniques to minimize exposure to our patients.
+Unlike many facilities, a careful count is kept of total X-ray exposures so that we can ensure they are kept to an absolute minimum.